 The Yahoo report points out that Japan is the third largest economy in the world and is one of the UK’s biggest investors.
-Japanese companies employ 150,000 people in Britain, and trade between the two countries totalled £28bn in the past year, according to the government.
+Japanese companies employ 150,000 people in Britain.
+Trade between the two countries totalled £28 billion in the past year, according to the government.

 The Japanese are now “bewildered” by Brexit, according to the former chief executive of UK Trade and Investment.

-Sir Andrew Cahn said that foreign secretary Hunt has a huge task on his hands, as Japanese firms use the UK as a gateway to the EU.
-This would be “significantly closed” if the UK left on World Trade Organization (WTO) rules, he warned.
+Sir Andrew said that foreign secretary Hunt has a huge task on his hands, as Japanese firms use the UK as a gateway to the EU.
+This would be “significantly closed” if the UK left on World Trade Organisation (WTO) rules, he warned.

 So, although I am jealous of Mr Hunt’s language skills and his VIP treatment in Tokyo, I am not the least bit jealous of him when it comes to the arduous task of justifying the Brexit to a key trade partner.
 That’s a tough call in any language.